gleb-smagliy/apollo-entity/lib/readme.md

 Primitives currently exported as an API:

-* Entity - allows you to specify query to get your entity by graphql query
+* __Entity__ - allows you to specify query to get your entity by graphql query
-* Entity.Field - use to retrieve/edit entity field in apollo cache.
+* __Entity.Field__ - use to retrieve/edit entity field in apollo cache.
-Also allows you to specify `allow` callback to check if input is appropriate.
+Also allows you to specify `allow` function to check if input is appropriate.
-* Entity.Map - use to retrieve entity.
+* __Entity.Map__ - use to retrieve entity.
-Also allows you to specify `map` callback to map entity to something useful.
+Also allows you to specify `map` function to map entity to something useful.

 This lib was primarily motivated by the need of handling forms.

 Here is the example of simple form allowing admin to add a user (member of his community):

- ## Entity
  ```javascript
  import { Entity } from 'apollo-entity';
  import gql from 'graphql-tag';